Home » 12 to 36 hour Layovers » Whale Watching in Newfoundland

 Q. Do I need experience or special gear?

-Q. When is the best time to see whales and icebergs?
+Q. When is the best time to see whales?

-Late June through early August is the Golden Window.
-July typically sees the most humpback activity and puffin nesting.
+Late June through early August is often the strongest overlap, with July usually bringing the highest humpback activity.

 Q. What if I get seasick on whale watching tours?

 If you are prone to motion sickness, bring Gravol or ginger chews before departure.
-Since most tours are shared experiences, shoreline whale watching at St. Vincent’s Beach or Cape Spear can sometimes be the more comfortable option.
+Since most tours are shared experiences, shoreline whale watching at St. Vincent’s Beach or Cape Spear can sometimes be the more comfortable option.f motion sickness is a concern, take it seriously before departure.
+Shore-based viewing at places like St. Vincent’s Beach or Cape Spear can also be a better fit.

 About the Author